rodriguesms/RPGNest/README.md

 This is a Spring Boot application for the development of a Management System of Virtual Tabletop RPG Campaigns.

-The Backend is being conceived in Spring Boot while the Frontend should be created using React.
+The Backend is being conceived in Spring Boot.

 At this point, there are some options being considered, like the building of a Web App, or a Desktop App, or even a Mobile App.
 There is nothing defined until now.
 Maybe all of them.
 Qt using C++ may be useful at this point.